solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 #### Results:

-The result field will be an array of JSON objects, which will contain:
+By default the result field will be an array of JSON objects.
+If `withContext` flag is set the array will be wrapped in an RpcResponse JSON object.

+The array will contain:

 - `pubkey: <string>` - the account Pubkey as base-58 encoded string
 - `account: <object>` - a JSON object, with the following sub fields: